purpleidea/flabbergast/README.md

 At every point, I made design decisions that were what I thought are the “best”.
 Some of them are going to seem wrong to you; some of them are going to seem wrong to me.
 I will happily tell you the reason or goal for a decision, but I will never defend it.
 Experience always changes our views on things, but one cannot regret decisions where one's past self failed to be clairvoyant–that is unrealistic.
 Even if a feature achieves its goal, you might disagree with the goal.
 My goals, in no particular order, are:

 - Do not be truthy.
 - Use words for complicated or unusual operations in preference to symbols.
 The symbols we have so far are mathematics and logical operators, string join, null coalescence, and the attribute definitions.
-I slightly regret attribute definitions, but they are so common, using words would be very cumbersome.
 - Fail in the most helpful way possible (_i.e._, fail as early and explicitly as possible).
 - Avoid magic names.
 Current, there are `args`, `value`, and the ones generated automatically in lists.
 I am strongly opposed to users knowing about the one in lists; in future, they might be randomised on startup.
 - Avoid strings as messengers for structured data.
 This is part of the reason for lacking an evaluation operator.